carteb/carte-blanche/README.md

 client
 └── client.js   # The client users see at /styleguide.html
 examples        # The Example Apps
-└── simple      # Simple Example without any fanciness plugin          # The Plugin itself
+└── dev         # Example used for Plugin Development plugin          # The Plugin itself
 ├── component-loader.js
 ├── entry.js